precisionpete/wgadmin/README.md

 # How it Works

-WGAdmin needs to run as a service.
+WGAdmin needs to run as a daemon.
 WGAdmin will be responsible for starting and stopping the WireGuard tunnels. i.e. You do not install `wg-quick@wg0` etc.

 It is possible to use `wg-quick` for other tunnels that are separate from